Flamingo-tech/Open-AIR/Open Air Mini/Software/README.md

     update_interval: 60s
 ```

 ### Sensor Support: Senseair S8

 More info about this sensor and ESPhome : https://esphome.io/components/sensor/senseair.html?highlight=co2+senseair

-If you want to add a Senseair S8 CO2 sensor to the Open AIR Mini, add the following code at the bottom of the `open-air-mini.yaml` file.
+If you want to add a Senseair S8 Co2 sensor to the Open AIR Valve.
+Add the following code at the bottom of `open-air-valve.yaml`

 ```yaml
 sensor: